bmierzwiak-create/firewall_policy_auditor/GOVERNANCE.md

 - Automatic remediation or silent correction of invalid rules.
 - Partial approval or deployment of non-compliant policies.
 - Acting as a control-plane or management-plane component.
+- Continuing operation when the LLM is unavailable or degraded.

 ---

 ## 3. FAILURE & DEGRADATION
 **Scenarios and safe responses**

+### LLM Unavailable or Unresponsive (Hard Stop)
+- The agent **must immediately shut down**.
+- No validation, analysis, or artifact generation is performed.
+- No cached logic, fallback rules, heuristics, or partial functionality are allowed.
+- The user is explicitly informed that:
+  - the LLM is unavailable
+  - analysis cannot be performed
+  - no compliance decision can be made

+This is a **fail-closed, mandatory shutdown condition**.

 ### Ruleset Unavailable or Unverifiable
 - Compliance validation is halted.